maddie480/JungleHelper/README.md

 - **Slide Block**: a Kevin-looking block that moves in the direction Madeline is dashing.
 Once the block moved once, it needs to be refilled to move again.
 Comes in restrained (green) and restraintless (red) versions: restrained blocks stop after they moved by their own width/height; restraintless blocks move until they hit a wall or the edge of the screen.
 - **Slide Block Refill**: a refill that can be collected by the player to refill all slide blocks in the room, so that they can be moved again.
 - **Spider Boss**: a spider that falls down from the top of the screen, killing Madeline if she hits it.
 The spider color determines its difficulty: Blue, Purple and Red in this order, with Red being the one falling the most often, and tracking the player at the fastest speed.
-- **Theo Statue**: much like a Theo crystal, except it cannot be held.
-It can only be moved around by moving/removing the platform it is standing on.
-- **Theo Statue Gate**: a temple gate that only opens when a Theo Statue is nearby.
 - **Torch**: a torch that sets a session flag when Madeline lights it by touching it.
 - **Zip Moving Platform**: a moving platform behaving much like a zip mover.